milo168/ECE209TimeStamp/index.md

 # Implementation and Results

 ## SyncWISE for CMActivies
-Since the codes provided by SyncWISE is mainly for their dataset, here we need to modify the codes to handle CMActivies dataset.
-We didn't expect that this cost most of the time in our project because we need modify almost every function in the codes.
+Since the codes provided by SyncWISE is mainly for their dataset, we need to modify the code to handle CMActivies dataset.
+We didn't expect that this would consume most of the time in our project because we needed to modify almost every function in the code.

 ### Compute the optical flows of the videos
-SyncWISE didn't use the video directly, and it calculate the optical flows from the video.
-In optical flows, each pixel provides a motion estimate in 𝑥 (horizontal) and 𝑦 (vertical) directions.
+SyncWISE doesn't use the video directly.
+Instead it computes the optical flows from the video.
+In optical flow, each pixel provides a motion estimate in 𝑥 (horizontal) and 𝑦 (vertical) directions.
 Below figure is an example from the PWCNet work (<https://github.com/NVlabs/PWC-Net>), where the two adjacent frames generate one frame of optical flows in the same size.

 <div align=center><img width="400" height="200" src="./Images/OpticalFlowExample.png"/></div>